-Email: mjones@sjcoe.net
+Email: kathey@sjcoe.net

-Katie Burns, M.Ed.
+Katie Burns, Ed.D.
 Coordinator, Grants

-Katie Burns has been in education for more than 12 years.
+Dr. Katie Burns has been in education for more than 13 years.
 As an elementary and middle school teacher in San Joaquin County, she served students in grades four through eight.
-Katie has been an active proponent of project based and inquiry learning, and has worked as a leader to create and implement PBL curriculum in local schools.
+Katie has been an active proponent of project based and inquiry learning and has worked as a leader to create and implement PBL curriculum in local schools.
 She has also served as a mathematics instructional coach and is an active volunteer in Science Olympiad, as well as other STEM-focused ventures.
 Before becoming the Grants Coordinator at TCSJ, Katie was a Coordinator for the IMPACT Teaching Credential Program.

 Katie earned her B.A. in Sociology from the University of California, Berkeley.
-She holds two masters degrees (Educational Inquiry and STEM) from Teachers College of San Joaquin, and is currently completing her doctoral studies with University of the Pacific.
+She holds two master's degrees (Educational Inquiry and STEM) from Teachers College of San Joaquin, and in June 2019, Burns earned her doctorate in education from University of the Pacific.